What We Do

 Legacy Fund Committee

 The Legacy Fund Committee manages and works to grow First Immanuel’s endowment to provide long-term support for First Immanuel’s ministries to future generations.
-If you’d like to make a gift to the Legacy Fund, or would like more information, contact Arif Negiz or Gary Stringer.
+If you’d like to make a gift to the Legacy Fund, or would like more information, contact Vicar Anne, Sylvia Banks-Ross, or Gary Stringer.

 Romans 8 Technology Team